filipmacek/coding-interview-prep/intro.md

 # Algorithms and solutions for coding interview questions

+# Algorithms and solutions for coding interview questions

-After earning my Msc in Mathematics, I started working on practical things.
-So I never had time to try solving these algorithms questions that you are expected to know on coding interviews in software companies.
+After earning my MSc in Mathematics, I started working on practical things.
+So I never had time to look at these algorithms questions that you are expected to know on coding interviews in software companies.
 I finally wanted to set aside some time to recall how to think about simple algorithms.
-I was thinking If I should solve this problems in python or javascript because I am fluent in both of them.
-But choose python.
+I choose python as my language of choice.

 ### Methodology

+### Methodology
 Every solution is another function in `Solution` class.
-When starting to solve problem, goal is to solve it fast and dirty at first iteration and this will be functions that starts with `simple_` keyword.
+When starting to solve problems, the goal is to solve them fast and dirty at the first iteration, and these will be functions that start with `simple_` keyword.
-After the solution is correct, I should iterate more to find better or different implementation.
-This will force me to think more about problem and to obtain better understanding.
+After validating the solution, I should iterate more to find a better or different implementation.
+This will force me to think more about problem and to obtain a better understanding.

 ### Automatic stats generation in README
-At first, I started manually inserting each solved problems in README, but it was cumbersome and unpractical.
+At first, I started manually inserting each solved problem in README, but it was cumbersome and impractical.
-Then I figured that I could write some script that would to that for me and this script could be run with `Github actions` every time I make new commit with new solution.
+Then I figured that I could write some script that would do, and this script would be run with `Github actions` every time I make a commit with new solution.
-To solve this,I needed to put some metadata for every solution and best approach would be to put it somewhere in file, so that file represent a problem and possible solution.
+To solve this, I needed to put some metadata for every solution and best approach is to add it in file so that file represents a problem and possible solution.
 I used python doc strings and put all the relevant metadata at the beginning of each file.
-This needed to be in format that script would know how to parse.
-I choose yaml and after string is extracted, parsing is done with help of [grey-matter](https://github.com/jonschlinkert/gray-matter).
+This needed to be in a format that script would know how to parse.
+I choose YAML and after a string is extracted, parsing is done with the help of [grey-matter](https://github.com/jonschlinkert/gray-matter).
-The script is done in Typescript and `Solution` interface looks like this in yaml at the beginning of each file.
+The script is done in Typescript and `Solution` interface is defined like this.

 ```angular2html
 ---
 title: Roman to integer